platformsh/cli/README.md

 The binaries are included in each release, so installing the binary should be easy for all macOS, Linux and Windows systems.

-_For macOS systems, you need to make sure that the following dependencies exist in your system: `libssl` and `libonig`.
+_For macOS systems, it's better to install the CLI using HomeBrew, as you might end up with signing issues otherwise.
+Also, you need to make sure that the following dependencies exist in your system: `libssl` and `libonig`.
 You can install them with the following command._

 ```console
 brew install oniguruma openssl@1.1